camptocamp/puppet-tomcat/README.rst

 http://github.com/camptocamp/puppet-apache is required if you want to make use of Apache integration.

-The Common puppet module available at http://github.com/camptocamp/puppet-common is required if you want to install tomcat from a compressed archive (it uses common::archive).
+The Archive puppet module available at http://github.com/camptocamp/puppet-archive is required if you want to install tomcat from a compressed archive (it uses archive).

 Defaults
 --------